 The question is, how to start a successful startup?

 You might think that all you need is a creative brand and a good product/service.
-However, in today’s marketing-driven world, having a good marketing plan adds quite a few points to your success.
-Your startup promotion has to be powerful, but it doesn’t have to be expensive.
+However, in today’s marketing-driven world, having a good startup marketing strategy is essential, and following marketing trends adds quite a few points to your success.
+Your startup marketing has to be powerful, but it doesn’t have to be expensive.

 While increasing the visibility and user base of your startup, remember one simple thing — you can’t engage nor please everybody.
 Not everyone will like your product, and that’s fine, as you’re not aiming for that, anyway.
 You have to know who’s going to be interested in your product or service and focus on them.